FlowFuse/website/src/blog/2024/07/customise-theming-in-your-dashboards.md

    - dashboard
 ---

-In the latest Node-RED Dashboard 2.0 release, significant enhancements have enabled extensive customization options.
-While it already allowed customization of navigation sidebars, themes, group and page padding, But the header section was previously fixed and non-customizable.
-With this update, users can now fully customize the header, adding elements to personalize their dashboard experience.
-This article explores these new features along with other customization abilities such as theme adjustments, custom styling, and layout modifications.
+The latest release of Node-RED Dashboard 2.0 has taken customization to the next level.
+Previously, users enjoyed the flexibility of tweaking navigation sidebars, themes, and group and page padding.
+However, the header section remained static and non-customizable—until now.
+With the new update, you can fully personalize the header, adding unique elements to enhance your dashboard experience.
+In this article, we'll delve into these exciting new features, including theme adjustments, custom styling, and layout modifications, that empower you to tailor your Node-RED Dashboard like never before.

 <!--more-->